Are you a unionized employee dealing with an employment matter but having difficulty finding a lawyer that will assist you?

 Union members are represented by an elected member known as a union representative, union steward, or shop steward.
 This representative ensures that the employer is complying with the collective agreement.

-When you have a problem with your employer, the union representative is commonly your first point of contact as a unionized employee.
+When you have a problem with your employer, the union representative is commonly your first point of contact.
 Often, a collective agreement outlines the process that workers must follow if their employer is not complying with the collective agreement.

 Although the rights of unionized employees are more restrictive than non-unionized employees, there are certain situations where you do not have to follow the procedure outlined in your collective agreement or involve your union.